Biography of Evelyn Waugh

 1917: He attends Lancing College in Sussex.

-1922: (January) Goes up to Hertford College, Oxford to read History.
+1922: He goes up to Hertford College, Oxford in January to read History.

 1924: He leaves Oxford without taking his degree.

 1925: He becomes a teacher at Arnold House School in Wales.
 This is an unhappy time and he attempts suicide by swimming out to sea but turns back after being stung by a jellyfish.
 He moves on to a school at Aston Clinton in Buckinghamshire.

-1927: Sacked from Aston Clinton School.
+1927: He is sacked from Aston Clinton School.
 Meets Evelyn Gardner for the first time.

 1929: He goes on a Mediterranean cruise.

 1930: He divorces Evelyn Gardner.
 Travels through Africa and converts to Roman Catholicism which was a major watershed in his life and his writing.

 1933: He travels through South America.

-1935: Evelyn Waugh goes to Abyssinia reporting for the Daily Mail newspaper.
+1935: Waugh goes to Abyssinia reporting for the Daily Mail newspaper.

 1937: He moves to Piers Court, Stinchcombe, Gloucestershire.

 1938: His daughter Teresa is born.

 1939: His son Auberon is born.
 He joins the armed forces.

 1940: The birth and death of daughter Mary.
 Commissioned in the Royal Marines.
 Becomes a special assistant to the commando leader Robert Laycock.

 1941: Evelyn Waugh shows bravery during the fighting in Crete evacuating troops whilst under air attack.

 1944: His daughter Harriet is born.
 He serves in Yugoslavia with Randolph Churchill, the son of Winston Churchill liaising with Marshall Tito’s Partisans.

 1945: He returns to London and is demobbed.